tinmarino/try/speech.md

-Once upon a time, in nothern Atacama a remote region of my native country an antenna called CM11 was not locking. this was declare as a SW problem, our problem. at this time band locking was an unknown problem.
+Once upon a time, in nothern Atacama a remote region of my native country an antenna called CM11 was not locking. this was declare as a SW problem, our problem. at that time band locking was an unknown problem.

-We went all over and above the code, files, monitoring points, tiny details trying to identify and discard probables scenarios of already known issues between HW and SW. uh lala! those 2, such silly boys!
+We went all over and above the code, files, monitoring points, tiny details trying to identify and discard probables scenarios of already known issues between HW and SW.
+Oh la la!
+Those 2 ... such silly boys!

-At some moment, we were 6 eyes, 3 brains trying to catch where all this was failling...
+At some moment, we were 3 brains, 6 eyes trying to catch where all this was failling...
-(tic tac) the clock marked bet time and in the lack of further hypotesis we had to stop our investigation
+(tic tac) the clock marked bet time and in the lack of further hypotesis we had to stop our investigation.

-but that day I made a promise to this antenna, my robotic friend CM11, to never let it down. and I still keep trying to fullfill this promise
+But that day I made a promise to this antenna, my robotic friend CM11, to never let it down.
+And I still keep trying to fullfill this promise

 # 4/ Enumeration: MJ 1min